-This Thing Called Life: Prince and the Crossover Revolution (Bloomsbury Academic, 2018)
+This Thing Called Life: Prince’s Creative Revolution (Bloomsbury Academic, 2018)

 Articles on Prince

 “This Thing Called Life: In Memory of Prince.”
 Huffington Post.
 April 21, 2016.

 “Prince and Michael Jackson: The Rivalry and the Revolution.”
 PopMatters.
 April 29, 2016.